jirjeesa/ShortenURLs/README.md

 # ShortenURLs
-Serive generate a shorter and unique alias
+Service generate a shorter and unique alias